-Section 505 - Wind Energy Conversion System
+Section 406 - Wind Energy Conversion System

-In addition to the requirements set forth in Section 501-504, the following shall apply to the construction, erection, installation, alteration or location any off-grid wind energy conversion system:
+In addition to the requirements set forth in Section 401-404, the following shall apply to the construction, erection, installation, alteration or location any off-grid wind energy conversion system:

-A. The application shall include:
+The application shall include:

-- 1. The applicant's and property owner's name, address and telephone number: - 2.
-Plot lines showing property lines, easements, setback lines, and layout of all structures on the lot: - 3.
-Plot plan showing proposed location of all conversion system pole or
+The applicant's and property owner's name, address and telephone number;

-- tower, guy lines where required, guy line anchor bases and their distance from all property lines; and - 4.
-Fee as determined by the Selectboard. - B. The safety of the design shall be certified by a professional engineer or by an authorized factory representative.
-It shall conform to the building and electrical codes in effect in the Town of Proctor. - C. Abandonment- If the Administrative Officer determines that any windmill has been abandoned for more than 12 months, or has become a hazard, he/she may revoke its permit and may require that it be removed by the owner.
+Plot lines showing property lines, easements, setback lines, and layout of all structures on the lot; Plot plan showing proposed location of all conversion system pole or tower, guy lines where required, guy line anchor bases and their distance from all property lines; and Fee as determined by the Selectboard.
+The safety of the design shall be certified by a professional engineer or by an authorized factory representative.
+The Town of Proctor can hire an engineer to review the project at the applicant's expense.
+It shall conform to the building and electrical codes in effect in the Town of Proctor.

+Abandonment- If the Administrative Officer determines that any windmill has been abandoned for more than 12 months, or has become a hazard, he/she may revoke its permit and may require that it be removed by the owner.

-D. Standards:
+Standards:

-- 5. Setback- The windmill tower shall be setback at least one tower height plus one rotor radius from any property line. - 6.
-Height- the ZBA shall determine whether the proposed height is acceptable, based on the impact of the site and neighborhood and documentation of the machine's safety. - 7.
-Minimum blade height- Blade clearance shall be at least twenty (20) feet from the ground. - 8.
-Access- To ensure safety, all towers or poles must be unclimbable by design for the first twelve (12) feet or be enclosed by a six (6) foot fence and locked gate at the perimeter of the base. - 9.
-Noise-The windmill shall not exceed 60 dBA, as measured at the lot line. - 10.
-Wind Capacity- the windmill shall be designed to withstand a wind speed of at least 120 miles per hour. - 11.
+Setback- The windmill tower shall be setback at least one tower height plus one rotor radius from any property line.

+Height- the ZBA shall determine whether the proposed height is acceptable, based on the impact of the site and neighborhood and documentation of the machine's safety.

+Minimum blade height- Blade clearance shall be at least twenty (20) feet from the ground.

+Access- To ensure safety, all towers or poles must be unclimbable by design for the first twelve (12)

+feet or be enclosed by a six (6) foot fence and locked gate at the perimeter of the base.

+Noise- The windmill shall not exceed 60 dBA, as measured at the lot line.

+Wind Capacity- the windmill shall be designed to withstand a wind speed of at least 120 miles per hour.

 Maintenance- The applicant shall maintain all facilities.
 Such maintenance shall include, but not be limited to painting, structural integrity and landscaping.
-In the event that the applicant fails to maintain the facility, the Town of Proctor may undertake such maintenance at the expense of the applicant and/or landowner. - 12.
-Insurance the facility owner shall maintain adequate insurance on all facilities. - 13.
-Site- The site and any access roadways and transmission lines shall be developed and maintained in a manner that minimizes soil erosion, contamination of surface and ground water sources and damage to wildlife habitats or natural areas. - 14.
+In the event that the applicant fails to maintain the facility, the Town of Proctor may undertake such maintenance at the expense of the applicant and/or landowner.

+Insurance- the facility owner shall maintain adequate (define) insurance on all facilities.

+Site- The site and any access roadways and transmission lines shall be developed and maintained in a manner that minimizes soil erosion, contamination of surface and ground water sources and damage to wildlife habitats or natural areas.

 It shall be the responsibility of the property owner/applicant to contact the FCC and FAA regarding any additional permits or requirements necessary prior to installation.

-ARTICLE VI: SITE PLAN APPROVAL
+ARTICLE V: SITE PLAN APPROVAL

-Section 601 - General Site Plan Approval
+Section 501 - General Site Plan Approval